pelinski/xc-bela-container/README.md

 <!-- -p 8888:8888 -->
 ## Usage tutorial
-In this quick tutorial we will cross-compile the `example-project` in this repo.
+In this quick tutorial we will cross-compile the `example-project` in this repo (it's the Bela `fundamentals/sinetone` example).

 ### Copy libbelafull.so to Bela